The Reality Subtext extends past the Fourth Wall

 - Giles Commuting on a Bus in seasons 6 and 7 due to the actor moving back to England.

 - Arrested Development loves these.
-In particular, a number of episodes in the final season explicitly refer to the show's struggle to stay on air and meet executive demands.
+In particular, a number of episodes in the third season explicitly refer to the show's struggle to stay on air and meet executive demands.
 Then there's the case of Bob Loblaw (Scott Baio) replacing Gary Zuckerkorn (Henry Winkler) as the family's lawyer...

 - Season 4 had a subplot about GOB being unable to recognize his son, Steve Holt.
 The writers included this because in real life, Justin Grant Wade (the actor who portrays Steve) had put on weight and become nearly unrecognizable during the seven years between the show's cancellation and Uncancellation.